jerv13/zrcms/Notes.md

 ## @todo ##

 - there is a disconnect in container rendering
-- getBlockRevisionData in GetBlockRevisionRenderDataBasic could work like containers
+- getBlockVersionData in GetBlockRenderDataBasic could work like containers
 - <identifier>